bartmate/SudokuEditor/README.md

 Currently it supports only traditional Sudoku-s.
 But I plan to add further elements like support for:
 * Thermometers
 * Killer Cages
-* Coloring
 * Summing arrows
 * Odd-even signs
 * Kropki dots
 * Min-max cells
+* Out-of-grid clues (like sandwich clues)
 * etc...

+Further plans:
+* Coloring
+* Highlighting naked singles
+* Highlighting double, triples, ...
+* Highlighting when there is only one place for a digit in box/row/column
+* Checking if the sudoku is solvable from the current position
+ * If there are more solution: how many.

-In it current form it is developed in Jupyter Notebook.
+In its current form it is developed in Jupyter Notebook.
 To execute the application, you have to execute the cells one-by-one.

 ## Controls